GamesOfSummer/react-107-refactor-corvid-cases/README.md

 # React 107
-React 107 - Refactor app to use functional components, hooks, error boundaries, and proptypes
+React 107 - Refactor app to use functional components, hooks, error boundaries, and prop types

 ### Source code for a website that consumes a CORVID-19 API